"Pokémon Go" Raid Boss Guide

 - Wait until the boss uses an attack.
 In the case of Mewtwo, it's fairly slow.
 There is a brief delay when his arm returns to his side after an attack where he is still uncatchable, so check out some videos to know what to expect before you try and catch him yourself.

-- Near the end of the attack, curve and throw your Pokeball so that it hits in the colored circle right when the attack is up.Take note a curve shot adds a 1.7x catch multiplier and hitting inside the colored circle adds up to a 2x multiplier for the smallest excellent shot!
+- Near the end of the attack, curve and throw your Pokéball so that it hits in the colored circle right when the attack is up.Take note a curve shot adds a 1.7x catch multiplier and hitting inside the colored circle adds up to a 2x multiplier for the smallest excellent shot!

-- NOTE: If the boss jumps or attacks the colored circle will reset so you'll have to position it again!
+Note: If the boss jumps or attacks the colored circle will reset so you'll have to position it again!

-Stack Multipliers For Much Higher Catch Rate!
+Stack Multipliers for a Much Higher Catch Rate!

 Mewtwo Catch Rate